rotki/rotki/docs/api.rst

    :statuscode 500: Internal Rotki error

-Purging locally saved data for an ethereum module
+Purging locally saved data for ethereum modules
 ====================================================

 .. http:delete:: /api/(version)/blockchains/ETH/modules/(name)/data

    Doing a DELETE on the data of a specific ETH module will purge all locally saved data for the module.
+Can also purge all module data by doing a ``DELETE`` on ``/api/(version)/blockchains/ETH/modules/data`` in which case all module data will be purged.

    **Example Request**:

    .. http:example:: curl wget httpie python-requests

-      DELETE /api/1/blockchains/ETH/modules/uniswap HTTP/1.1
+      DELETE /api/1/blockchains/ETH/modules/uniswap/data HTTP/1.1
       Host: localhost:5042

       {}

    :reqjson string name: The name of the module whose data to delete.
 Can be one of the supported ethereum modules.
+The name can be omitted by doing a ``DELETE`` on ``/api/(version)/blockchains/ETH/modules/data`` in which case all module data will be purged.

    **Example Response**: